percona/pmm-doc/docs/setting-up/server/docker.md

     percona/pmm-server:2
     ```

+4. Change the password for the default admin user.

+    ```sh
+    docker exec -t pmm-server change-password <new_password>
+    ```

-4. Visit `https://localhost:443` to see the PMM user interface in a web browser.
+5. Visit `https://localhost:443` to see the PMM user interface in a web browser.
 (If you are accessing the docker host remotely, replace `localhost` with the IP or server name of the host.)

 ## Backup